sunshineywz123/moge/README.md

                               in the (suggested) range of `[1200, 2500]`.
                               `resolution_level` will be ignored if
                               `num_tokens` is provided.
 Default: None --threshold FLOAT           Threshold for removing edges.
-Defaults to 0.03.
+Defaults to 0.01.
                               Smaller value removes more edges. "inf" means no thresholding.
-  --maps                      Whether to save the output maps and fov(image,
+  --maps                      Whether to save the output maps (image, point
-                              depth, mask, points, fov).
+                              map, depth map, normal map, mask) and fov.
   --glb                       Whether to save the output as a.glb file.
 The
                               color will be saved as a texture.
   --ply                       Whether to save the output as a.ply file.
 The